Awesome-Technologies/Rviz2AR/README.md

 This document describes the Rviz2AR Project as well as how to prepare your evironment to use Rviz2AR in your Unity 3D project with ROS.
+Rviz2AR is a [ROSIN](http://rosin-project.eu/) funded project.

 # Rviz2AR

 ## What is Rviz2AR
-The goal of this Project is to provide a stable communication for data exchange between ROS and the Microsoft Hololense as well as an integration for the game engine Unity for the creation and visualization of Robot data.
-The Project should be upscaleable for different hardware, allowing the use of AR and VR devices for different tasks.
-An Interface toolkit for robot data visualization should be developed and the capabilities of the application should be demonstrated with a showcase using industrial robot hardware running ROS.
+The goal of this project is to provide a stable communication for data exchange between ROS and the Microsoft Hololens as well as an integration for the game engine Unity for the creation and visualization of robot data.
+The project should be upscaleable for different hardware, allowing the use of AR and VR devices for different tasks.
+An interface toolkit for robot data visualization will be developed and the capabilities of the application will be demonstrated with a showcase using industrial robot hardware running ROS.

 ![Rviz2ARStruct](/External/ReadMeImages/images/Rviz2AR.JPG "Rviz2AR structure")

 The project is currently in Milestone 1 where we are working on the software module for a stable communication link between the Unity application running on AR/VR gear and ROS, enabling to send and receive live data.

-##How does Rviz2AR work?
+## How does Rviz2AR work?

-The communication infrastructure of Rviz2AR is based on the [ROS-Sharp(ROS#)](https://github.com/siemens/ros-sharp) module.
-[ROS#](https://github.com/siemens/ros-sharp) is using [rosbridge_suite ](https://github.com/RobotWebTools/rosbridge_suite) to provides ROS-Unity communication via JASON API using [ROSBridge Server](http://wiki.ros.org/rosbridge_server?distro=kinetic)
+The communication infrastructure of Rviz2AR is based on the [ROS-Sharp(ROS#)](https://github.com/Awesome-Technologies/ros-sharp) module originally developed by Siemens AG.
+ROS# is using [rosbridge_suite ](https://github.com/RobotWebTools/rosbridge_suite) to provide ROS-Unity communication via a JSON API using [ROSBridge Server](http://wiki.ros.org/rosbridge_server?distro=kinetic)

 It should be mentioned that, even though our Rvis2AR now provides a working data communication between Unity and ROS it is not without shortcomings.
-While the underlying  JASON API is sufficient in supporting the exchange of small data, larger data files like camera feeds or point cloud data are not handled efficiently.
-To compensate those limitations we plan to incorporate another communication link between Unity and ROS based on ROS2.
+While the underlying JSON API is sufficient in supporting the exchange of small data, larger data files like camera feeds or point cloud data are not handled efficiently.
+To compensate for those limitations we plan to incorporate another communication link between Unity and ROS based on ROS2.
 To this end, we are in contact with the team of ARViz: Augmented Reality Visualizer for ROS2 by Francisco Martin Rico.
 Our goal would be to enhance our currently implementation with a ROS2 DDS or larger data files.
 Since the ARViz Project is still in active development, we will incorporate it into our project in the near future, when it is available.

-##What is Rviz2AR capable of right now?
+## What is Rviz2AR capable of right now?
-Rviz2AR is still in active developmentvand and is not feature complete at the moment.
+Rviz2AR is still in active development and and is not feature complete at the moment.

 The current build serves the purpose of demonstrating the general communication infrastructue for ROS-Unity data exchange running on the Microsoft Hololense.